Chart Color Schemes

 St Kilda West features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households constitute 46.7% of all households, including 17.8% couples with children, 23.2% couples without children, and 4.9% single parent families.
-Non-family households account for the remaining 53.3%, with lone person households at 48.0% and group households comprising 5.5%.
-The median household size is 1.9 people, which aligns with the Greater Melbourne average.
+Family households comprise 46.7% of all households, including 17.8% couples with children, 23.2% couples without children, and 4.9% single parent families.
+Non-family households make up the remaining 53.3%, with lone person households at 48.0% and group households comprising 5.5%.
+The median household size is 1.9 people, matching the Greater Melbourne average.

 Frequently Asked Questions - Households